hj01857655/kiro-account-manager/README.md

 6. Download artifacts from the completed workflow run

 > ⚠️ Self-built versions are unsigned.
 Windows will show a security warning during installation.
+>
+> ⚠️ The "Release" workflow is for the author only (requires private repo access).
+Fork users should use "Build (Fork)" workflow instead.

+## ❓ FAQ

+**Q: Login failed?**
+A: Check your network connection, try using a proxy or switch login method.

+**Q: Token expired?**
+A: Click the refresh button, or enable auto-refresh feature.

+**Q: How to backup accounts?**
+A: Use the export feature to save account data as JSON file.

+**Q: Failed to reset system machine code?**
+A: Windows requires admin privileges to modify registry.
+Right-click the app and select "Run as administrator".

 ## 💬 Feedback